Start your 30 day free trial.

 Containers share resources with their hosts.
 Running resource experiments on Kubernetes objects will impact the hosts where the targeted containers are running, including the host's full set of containers.
 Targeted containers also need to be able to resolve api.gremlin.com, otherwise the experiment will fail.
 Gremlin adopts all the configuration and resources of the pod it is experimenting.

-For details on parameters supplied to individual experiments, check out the links to the individual experiment pages at the beginning of this page.
+This section lists common configuration options and how to use them.
+For details on experiment-specific parameters, check out the links to each experiment in the tables at the top of this page.

 When selecting targets by tag, you have the option to check the Include New Targets checkbox.
-When checked, if Gremlin detects a new target that meets the experiment's selection criteria, it will distribute the experiment to the target.
-By default, new targets will not run the experiment even if they match the selection criteria.
+When this is checked, any newly-detected targets that meet the experiment's selection criteria will join the experiment.
+By default, new targets won't run the experiment, even if they match the criteria.

 For a range of IP addresses, CIDR values can be used (i.e. 10.0.0.0/24).